in2code-de/osm/readme.md

 ## Introduction

-A small but modern OpenStreetMap extension for TYPO3 (10 and newer).
+A small but modern OpenStreetMap extension for TYPO3 (11 and newer).
 You can simply show a map with or without markers.
-One or more addresses can be added as human readable address or with geo coordinates.
+One or more addresses can be added as human-readable address or with geo coordinates.

 A second plugin allows you to show addresses from tt_address records (when tt_address.latitude and .longitude is filled).